FDA revives federal effort to ban menthol cigarettes

 The action would also ban menthol and fruity flavors from low-cost cigars, which are increasingly popular with young people, especially Black teens.

+"For far too long, certain populations, including African Americans, have been targeted, and disproportionately impacted by tobacco use," Mitch Zeller, the director of the FDA’s Center for Tobacco Products, said.
+"Despite the tremendous progress we’ve made in getting people to stop smoking over the past 55 years, that progress hasn’t been experienced by everyone equally."

-“Taken together, these policies will help save lives and improve the public health of our country as we confront the leading cause of preventable disease and death,” Mitch Zeller, the FDA's head of tobacco, said in a statement.
+"These flavor standards would reduce cigarette and cigar initiation and use, reduce health disparities, and promote health equity by addressing a significant and disparate source of harm," Zeller continued.
+"Taken together, these policies will help save lives and improve the public health of our country as we confront the leading cause of preventable disease and death."

 Menthol is the only cigarette flavor that was not banned under the 2009 law that gave the FDA authority over tobacco products, an exemption negotiated by industry lobbyists.
 The act did, though, instruct the agency to continue to weigh banning menthol.

-Note: This article was updated with additional information.